 Can Mulch Be a Weed Barrier?

 As you might suspect, the answer isn’t as complicated as a simple yes.
 Mulch in no way repels weeds.
 However, when used to create a natural barrier, it does prevent the growth of weeds.
-To fully understand how mulch achieves this, we need to understand why weeds grow in the first place.
+To fully understand this, we need to understand why weeds grow in the first place.